-- 1. Students of all ages from the bottom two quintiles of the Welsh Index of Multiple Deprivation. - 2.
-Students of all ages studying part time Higher Education. - 3.
+- 1. Students of all ages from the bottom two quintiles of the Welsh Index of Multiple Deprivation (WIMD) - 2.
+Students of all ages that would benefit from studying part-time Higher Education - 3.
 Students of all ages studying through the medium of Welsh. - 4.
-Learners who were in receipt of an Educational Maintenance Allowance (EMA). - 5.
-Students from black and minority ethnic communities.
+Learners who were in receipt of Educational Maintenance Allowance (EMA) - 5.
+Students with protected characteristics: including black and minority ethnic communities

-Through its institutional Reaching Wider programme GLIM will support:
+Through its institutional Reaching Wider programme GLIM will support the following priority groups in the bottom two quintiles of WIMD: